Money Mentors volunteers help community members achieve their financial goals.

-It is the responsibility of each Money Mentor to record her or his volunteer hours.
-Please report all hours you work as a Money Mentor at https://webs.extension.uiuc.edu/volunteer/.
+It is the responsibility of each Money Mentor to record their volunteer hours.
+Please report all hours you work as a Money Mentor at volunteer.extension.illinois.edu/.

 You may want to bookmark and remember this link, which is available 24/7 and allows you to report your hours with ease.
 A tutorial is available on the website to help you through the process.